-Lecture attendance.
-Attending lectures and actively participating is a fundamental element of this course.
+Lecture Attendance.
+Attending lectures and actively participating is a fundamental component of this course.
 Lectures will go into more depth on topics covered in the readings, and cover some material that is not included in the readings.
 We will break frequently for discussions, group exercises, and other activities.
-If you miss a class, make sure you go over the lecture slides, and come to office hours to ask questions about any topics you think you may need help catching up on.
+We will not be posting video recordings for this course.
+If you miss a class, make sure you go over the lecture slides, ask a classmate if you can look over their notes, and then come to office hours to ask guestions about any topics you think you may need help catching up on.

-You cannot make up participation credit for classes you missed, even if those absences are excused.
+You cannot earn participation credit for classes you missed, even if those absences are excused.
 Since there will be 11 lectures for which we count participation, but only 10 of those will count toward your final grade, that leaves one "freebie"-use it wisely!
-(You don't need to contact us to use this free absence: I will automatically drop your lowest score when I calculate your final grade.
+You don't need to contact us to use this free absence: I will automatically drop your lowest score when I calculate your final grade.
 In contrast, to use your "forgotten/broken clicker" freebie, you do need to check in with a TA at the start and end of the class in question.
-See the Participation section, above, for details.)
+See the Participation section, above, for details.